tj-sullivan/dissertation/analyses_basic.md

     ## In factor.scores, the correlation matrix is singular, the pseudo inverse is  used

-    ## I was unable to calculate the factor score weights, factor loadings used instead

     ## Warning in GPFoblq(A, Tmat = Tmat, normalize = normalize, eps = eps, maxit =
     ## maxit, : convergence not obtained in GPFoblq.
 1000 iterations used.
     ## Warning in GPFoblq(A, Tmat = Tmat, normalize = normalize, eps = eps, maxit =
     ## maxit, : Matrix was not positive definite, smoothing was done
     ## Warning in GPFoblq(A, Tmat = Tmat, normalize = normalize, eps = eps, maxit =
     ## maxit, : Matrix was not positive definite, smoothing was done